learn-co-curriculum/angular-directive-controllers-readme/README.md

 ## Directive Controllers

 We can create controllers for our directives - awesome!
+We'd generally use these for functions to change data or retrieve data from a service (we might have a list of contacts), or manipulate the data given us (we might want to verify an email address or phone number for a contact).

 Our controllers, much like the controllers we've created before, allow us to directly access `$scope` (the values passed through to us from attributes), as well as all the services that we have created, as well as built-in ones too, such as `$timeout`.